LunarisTeam/AnAppleADay/README.md

 ### Additional Resources

-To know more about the "SetMode" utility used in this project, refere to [this Medium article](https://medium.com/@davide.castaldi31/mastering-windows-immersive-spaces-cycle-management-in-visionos-d6d98877f71a) by Davide Castaldi
+To know more about the "SetMode" utility used in this project, refere to [this Medium article](https://medium.com/@davide.castaldi31/mastering-windows-immersive-spaces-cycle-management-in-visionos-d6d98877f71a) by Davide Castaldi.
+For any information about how to compile/integrate the Visualization Toolkit framework, please refere to [Scripts/README.md](./Scripts/README.md)